jhqtok/ExperimentFramework/docs/user-guide/kill-switch.md

 - Error rate > 10% and increasing
 - Circuit breaker not opening fast enough
 - Security incident involving experiment
-- Data corruption from experimental trial
+- Data corruption from experimental condition

 ## How to Use
 1. Verify metrics confirm issue